padillaco/wpengine-deploy-action/README.md

 ### 2. Variables and Configuration

 1. In the **Workflow Environment Variables** section, add the source branch and WP Engine environment name for development, staging, and production.
-You can comment out the related variables for each environment that does not support deployments.
+You delete the related variables for each environment that does not support deployments.

 2. If the WordPress theme requires assets to be built before each deployment, assign the theme folder name to the `WP_THEME_FOLDER` variable.
-If no assets need to be built, you can comment out this variable.
+You can delete this variable if no assets need to be built.

 3. Configuring the **Deploy to WP Engine** Action
     - Set the path to the code that will be deployed using the `base_directory` variable.
 The default value is `.`, or the root of the repository.
     - Set the path to the destination directory on the WP Engine environment where the code will be deployed to using the `destination_directory` variable.
 The default value is `.`, or the WordPress install root of the WP Engine environment.
     - If needed, modify the list of excluded files that should be deployed using the `exclude_list` variable.
 The default value is: `.git, .github, .gitmodules, node_modules, .ddev`
-    - You can comment out the related variables for each environment that does not support deployments.
+    - You can delete the related variables for each environment that does not support deployments.

 ### 3. Actions